 The panel's report is due in early December.

-The SESC believes Olympus's concealed losses, which could have exceeded 130 billion yen ($1.7 billion) at their peak, were cleared by 2008 and that there is nothing wrong with the firm's current financial position, the Yomiuri newspaper said.
+The SESC believes Olympus's concealed losses, which could have exceeded 130 billion yen (1.57 billion pounds) at their peak, were cleared by 2008 and that there is nothing wrong with the firm's current financial position, the Yomiuri newspaper said.

 Criminal prosecution of Olympus could cause the firm to be delisted, resulting in a serious impact on investors, the Yomiuri said in its English language edition.
 The commission is therefore planning to deal with the company's window-dressing through administrative sanctions, the newspaper added.